 When traveling, I talk to the locals around me.
 I ask questions about the area to see if I can offer any help.
 While out there, I met a man who was in the process of trying to make a video of his small band.
 Nothing too fancy – just a couple of video clips showing what they can do.

 With the D750 being pretty handy for video, it was just a matter of switching over to video, setting up some audio on their board, and we were good to go.
 As a thank you, the band manager allowed me to take a portrait using some window light in the restaurant.

 Sometimes, you will go out and come back with either just a picture or a whole story.
 This wouldn’t be something that I’d add to a portfolio but it’s a great reminder of a time when I was able to help.
 For that, I’m grateful.

 Be Open, Be Helpful, Experiment

-If you guys want to learn more about how I post process images, and work inside of Photoshop and Lightroom, make sure you check out some of the classes I have on my training site – First Shot School.Tags: Best Portrait Lens, BTS, Portrait Photography, street photography Last modified: May 25, 2020
+If you want to learn more about how I post-process images and work inside of Photoshop and Lightroom, make sure to check out some of the classes I have on my training site – First Shot School.Tags: Best Portrait Lens, BTS, Portrait Photography, street photography Last modified: May 25, 2020